 And as much as I hate Denise Richards’ Christmas Jones, she does do what she’s trained to do and defuse a nuclear bomb.

-I know it’s been so long, this is what a Bond girl actually doing something useful looks like.
+I know it’s been such a long time, this is what a Bond girl actually doing something useful looks like.

 This gal just sits there with a sour puss on her face while things happen around her!
 Never once doing anything that could be attributed to her supposed “badassery” that the producers crammed down our throat during the billion dollar hype leading up to this travesty of a film.